Karl E. Meyer

 Karl E. Meyer (May 22, 1928 – December 22, 2019) was an American-based journalist.

-The third generation of his family to be engaged in that occupation, Meyer's grandfather, George Meyer, was the editor of the leading German language newspaper in Milwaukee, the Germania; his father, Ernest L. Meyer, was a columnist for The Capital Times in Madison, Wisconsin and then the New York Post.
+He was the third generation of his family to be engaged in that occupation, as his grandfather, George Meyer, was the editor of the leading German language newspaper in Milwaukee, the Germania.
+His father, Ernest L. Meyer, was a columnist for The Capital Times in Madison, Wisconsin. and then the New York Post.
 In 1979, he joined The New York Times as the senior writer for foreign affairs, a position he held until his retirement in 1998.

 Early life and education

 Meyer was born in Madison, Wisconsin.
 His career in journalism began while as an undergraduate at the University of Wisconsin-Madison.
 During his junior year, he became the editor of The Daily Cardinal, the student newspaper, while serving as the campus correspondent of the Milwaukee Journal.
 During his senior year, he edited the university literary magazine, The Athenaean.
 He received his MPA (Master of Public Affairs) from the Woodrow Wilson School of Public and International Affairs at Princeton University.
 After being awarded a Proctor Fellowship, he earned a Ph.D. (in politics), also from Princeton University.